 Answer: Last season we did not charge any additional fees - we plan to continue this. athletes will have to purchase their own air and hotel. if the 13s or 14s qualify, there will be a small fee to cover coaches costs, entry, etc. Last year $400.

 Question: do your players receive individual feedback from coaches?

 Answer: yes! mid-season every coach and player have a one on one session to go over where the player stands, field questions, and tell them what they need work on.
 Also an end of season written evaluation by each coach for each player, and club director comments, is mailed to each athlete - along with an end of season survey for parents/players to fill out and return to the club.

 Question: how many girls do you keep on a team?

 Answer: The development teams will have 8; and all other teams will have 10 or 11 max.
-We like to resist the desire to put 11 on a team, however in a 6-2 system - 11 is really the ideal number of athletes.
+We like to resist the desire to put 11 on a team, however in a 6-2 system, or with 3 defensive specialists - 11 is really the ideal number of athletes.

 Question: Are there any fundraising opportunities, and are they mandatory?

 Answer: None of our fundraising activities are mandatory.
 Any fundraiser you want to organize will be endorsed, within reason.
 We use the king soopers/safeway fundraiser year round - 5% back on all grocery purchases.
 RMR scholarships can be applied for also, after making a team.
 If special payment plans need to be made, after tryouts, these can also be arranged.

 If you have any other questions - please feel free to email us -CoJrs1@gmail.com